 Rub the cut side of the garlic all over the bottom of a large salad bowl or mixing bowl.
 Discard the garlic.

-- Add the vinegar and the salt to the bowl.
+Add the vinegar and the salt to the bowl.
 Whisk until the salt melts.

-- Gradually whisk in the olive oil and then the water.
+Gradually whisk in the olive oil and then the water.
 It is the water that makes this dressing super light.

-- Pile the greens on top of the dressing and just before you are ready to eat the salad, toss with the herbs.
+Pile the greens on top of the dressing and just before you are ready to eat the salad, toss with the herbs.

 If you use garlic, make sure that the bowl you use it is either glass or ceramic and not stainless steel.
 Stainless steel actually removes the smell from garlicky hands if you rub them over it, so it’s not good to use a stainless steel bowl for this dressing.

-Let the vinaigrette sit 5 to 10 minutes for the flavors to blend before tossing it together with the salad.
+If you have time, let the vinaigrette sit 5 to 10 minutes for the flavors to blend before tossing it together with the salad.